 You can export Seat Names to a text file for easy editing in most spreadsheet programs.

-Click here to learn how to edit Theatre Maps.
+Click here to learn how to edit Pricing Maps.

 The Seat Names window opens.